 The academic programs and degrees and the research institutes now housed within the School of the Earth, Ocean & Environment have a long and inter-related history.
 The SEOE itself was first authorized by the Board of Trustees in 2010, and served as an umbrella organization for five entities: the Department of Earth & Ocean Sciences, the Environment & Sustainability Program, the Marine Sciences Program, the Earth Sciences and Resources Institute, and the Belle W. Baruch Institute for Marine & Coastal Sciences.
 In December 2015, the Board of Trustees approved the designation of the SEOE as a tenuring unit, leading to the consolidation of our academic programs, while retaining the individual degrees and curricula.

-Each part of SEOE has a long and illustrious history, presented here in the order of their establishment: geology and geophysics, the Baruch Institute, Marine Sciences, Earth Sciences and Resources Institute-SC, and Environment & Sustainability
+Each part of SEOE has a long and illustrious history, presented here in the order of their establishment: geology and geophysics, the Baruch Institute, Marine Sciences, and Environment & Sustainability.

 A 1970 self-study of the Department of Geology identified two departmental strengths.
 The first was "Environmental Research," or the study of geological environments, especially sedimentary and coastal processes.
 This emphasis area meshed well with the fledgling Marine Sciences program and created the symbiotic relationship between those two areas that continues to this day.